uzayr-iqbal-hamid/CBC_A-015/README.md

 # Aarambh 2.0

 ## Problem Statement
-Millions of students in rural India face limited access to career counseling, scholarship opportunities, and structured learning resources.
-This lack of exposure significantly impacts their career outcomes and future potential.
+Students in rural India face multiple educational challenges—limited access to career counseling, real-time scholarship information, and personalized learning resources.
+Additionally, with the rise of online education, maintaining student attentiveness and engagement has become a critical yet overlooked issue, especially in remote, unsupervised environments.

 ## Features